lanl/scico/docs/source/inverse.rst

 .. math:: \mathbf{y} = A(\mathbf{x}) \,.

-SCICO provides the ``Operator`` and ``LinearOperator`` classes, which may be subclassed by users, in order to implement the forward operator, :math:`A`.
+SCICO provides the :class:`.Operator` and :class:`.LinearOperator`
+classes, which may be subclassed by users, in order to implement the forward operator, :math:`A`.
 It also has several built-in operators, most of which are linear, e.g., finite convolutions, discrete Fourier transforms, optical propagators, Abel transforms, and Radon transforms.
 For example,